Transportability without Graphs: A Bayesian Approach to Identifying s-Admissible Backdoor Sets: Method

-To estimate the probability that a set $\vars Z$ is an sABS, we introduce a binary variable \hz.
-We use $\hz =h_{\vars Z}$ to denote that \vars Z is an sABS, (hence, \vars Z is an backdoor set in $\Pi^*$ and it is also an s-admissible set in \graph D).
-We use $\hz =\neg h_{\vars Z}$ to denote that \vars Z is \emph{not} an sABS.

-Under $h_{\vars Z}$, $\vars Z$ is a backdoor set in $\Pi^*$ and s-admissible in \graph D. Therefore, Eq. \ref{eq:sabs1} holds.
-In contrast, under $\neg h_{\vars Z}$, Eq. \ref{eq:sabs1} does not hold. $P(\hz =h_{\vars Z}|D_e, D_o^*)$ can be computed on the basis of this observation, to reflect how compatible the source experimental are to the target observational data.
+To estimate the probability that a set $\vars Z$ is an sABS, we introduce a binary variable \hz, with $\hz =h_{\vars Z}$ if \vars Z is an sABS, and $\hz =\neg h_{\vars Z}$ if it is not.
+Under $h_{\vars Z}$, $\vars Z$ is an s-admissible backdoor set in \graph D. Therefore, Eq. \ref{eq:sabs1} holds.
+In contrast, under $\neg h_{\vars Z}$, Eq. \ref{eq:sabs1} does not hold. $P(\mathcal{H}_\vars{Z} =h_{\vars Z}|D_e, D_o^*)$ can be computed on the basis of this observation, to reflect the compatibility between the source experimental and target observational data.
 Following the approach in \cite{pmlr-v206-triantafillou23a}, we can use the Bayes rule to obtain the following Equation:

-The heart of Eq. \ref{eq:hzt} is the marginal likelihood $P(D_e|h_{\vars Z},D_o^*)$, quantifies how well we can predict the outcome in the source experimental data, given the target observational data, as justified by Theorem \ref{the:sabs}.
-We now discuss how to estimate each of the terms in Eq. \ref{eq:hzt}.
+The heart of Eq.\ref{eq:hzt} is the marginal likelihood $P(D_e|h_{\vars Z},D_o^*)$, which quantifies how well we can predict the outcome in the source experimental data, given the target observational data, as justified by Proposition \ref{prop:sabs}.
+The terms in Eq. \ref{eq:hzt} are discussed below.